-Questions of global justice raise within transnational relations in the light of an ever increasing number of instances of massive environmental damage and human rights violations, resulting from the operation of multinational corporations (MNCs).
+An ever increasing number of instances of massive environmental damage and human rights violations result from the operation of multinational corporations (MNCs).
+Issues of global justice arise from this trend.
 This paper appraises the different national and international (judicial and non-judicial) fora that are available to hold MNCs accountable.
 On the basis of recent judicial developments concerning civil liability claims by victims of the operations of MNCs in various countries, it explores the circumstances under which national, transnational and international litigation, either by itself or in interaction with each other, have proven most effective in providing redress.
 It concludes that transnational cluster-litigation is the most efficient strategy to tighten the meshes of judicial action upon MNCs, hence promoting the international rule of law and contributing, albeit modestly, to foster (corrective) global justice.